XYOracleNetwork-v1/web-developer.xyo.network-react/docs/xyo-app-guide.md

 - Swipe to switch contexts.
 View the data relevant to your device and nearby devices, or switch to the Data Ocean to see what's going on across XYO.

 > A note about this guide: The screenshots in this guide were taken from an early beta.
-Your experience may differ slightly, although the principles of navigation and design will not change on your use.
+Your experience may differ slightly, although the principles of navigation and design should not change on your use.

 ## Installing the app